-You are a registered shareholder if your Common Shares are registered in your name and you have a physical share certificate.
-Registered shareholders will receive an "Instrument of Proxy" with the Information Circular and should refer to the sections entitled "Voting - What You Need to Know" (page 4) and "Voting by Registered Shareholders" (page 5) for information on how to vote your shares.
+You are a registered shareholder if your Common Shares are registered in your name and you have a share certificate.
+Registered shareholders will receive an "Instrument of Proxy" with the Information Circular and should refer to the sections entitled "Voting - What You Need to Know" (page 5) and "Voting by Registered Shareholders" (page 6) for information on how to vote your shares.

-You are an employee plan shareholder if you hold shares through the Mullen Group Employee Share Purchase Plan (the "ESPP").
-You will receive an "Instrument of Proxy" with the Information Circular and should refer to the sections entitled "Voting - What You Need to Know" (page 4) and " Voting by Employees Who Participate in the Mullen Group Employee Share Purchase Program" (page 6) for information on how to vote your shares.
+You are an employee plan shareholder if you hold Common Shares through the Mullen Group Employee Share Purchase Plan (the "ESPP").
+You will receive an "Instrument of Proxy" with the Information Circular and should refer to the sections entitled "Voting - What You Need to Know" (page 5) and "Voting by Employees Who Participate in the Mullen Group Employee Share Purchase Program" (page 7) for information on how to vote your shares.

 You are a non-registered (beneficial) shareholder if your Common Shares are held by an intermediary, such as a broker, investment dealer, bank, trust company, trustee, nominee or other intermediary (collectively, an "Intermediary").
-Non-registered (beneficial) shareholders who are NOBOs will receive a "Voting Instruction Form" or "VIF" with the Information Circular and should refer to the sections entitled "Voting - What You Need to Know" (page 4) and "Voting by Non-Registered (Beneficial) Shareholders" (page 7) for information on how to vote your shares.
+Non-registered (beneficial) shareholders who are NOBOs will be provided access to a "Voting Instruction Form" or "VIF" with the Notice Package and should refer to the sections entitled "Voting - What You Need to Know" (page 5) and "Voting by Non-Registered (Beneficial) Shareholders" (page 8) for information on how to vote your shares.